BlingCorp/bling/docs/module/wall.md

 The setup function will do 2 things: call the set-function when awesome requests a wallpaper, and manage a timer to call `set_function` periodically.

-Its argument is a args table that is passed to ohter functions (setters and wallpaper functions), so you define everything with setup.
+Its argument is an args table that is passed to other functions (setters and wallpaper functions), so you define everything with setup.

-The `set_function` is a function called every times a wallpaper is needed.
+The `set_function` is a function called every time a wallpaper is needed.

 The module provides some setters: